-Ghost writing is, basically, content writing where the person getting the credit is not the actual author.
-That is, the true author’s identity is a mystery.
-We normally associate the concept with celebrity memoirs, but ghost writers provide all kinds of services!
+Ghostwriting is, basically, content writing where the person getting the credit is not the actual author.
+Have you watched the film “The Wife”, with Glenn Cose and Jonathan Pryce?
+Well, that kind of thing.
+In other words, the true author’s identity is a mystery.
+We normally associate the concept with celebrity memoirs, but ghostwriters provide all kinds of services!
 Blog posts, books, proposals, white papers, music, marketing copy, among others.

-The ghost writer agrees to waiving all rights to the content once they receive payment.
+The ghostwriter agrees to waive all rights to the content once they receive payment.
 Some people consider this somehow unethical, and that’s what we want to explore in this article.

-Some people argue that literary ghost writing is fraduluent.
-They say that the consuming public will spend money on something not worthy it.
+Some people argue that literary ghostwriting is fraudulent.
+They say that the consuming public will spend money on something not worth it.
 They will leave the book store with a book that is not of the same quality as it would be by the original author.

-Another tricky case is academic ghost writing.
-Many people consider it misconduct and cheating.
+Another tricky case is academic ghostwriting.
+Many people consider it to be misconduct and cheating.
 If a scholar is evaluated based on their written work, then it is unethical if somebody else does the job for them.
 It is not acceptable they get false credit.
 Right?

 The Middle Ground